haghish/github/README.md

 ---

-In the recent years, Stata users have been increasingly using GitHub for hosting Stata repositories, developing statistical software, and hosting Stata packages, as shown in the figure below.
-This is indeed a good news!
+In the recent years, Stata users have been increasingly using GitHub for sharing Stata code and datasets, developing statistical software, and hosting Stata packages, as shown in the figure below.
+This is indeed a good news for the Stata community and anyone promoting research transparency!
 The `github` module, facilitates searching, installing, managing, and even building Stata packages.
 Furthermore, it allows installing development version or alternatively, stable releases of a package.
-It also allows specifying package dependencies that will be installed automatically.
-Here, I quickly show you how to install and use the package.
+It also allows specifying package dependencies that will be installed automatically, making GitHub even more appealing for Stata users and developers.
+Here, I quickly show you how to install and use the `github` package.

 <center>
 <a href="https://github.com/haghish/github/raw/master/images/combined.png"><img src="https://github.com/haghish/github/raw/master/images/combined.png"  width="650"></a>